University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 #### Tab auto-completion

-In a similar way that `RStudio` offered suggestions when we start typing the name of a function, `bash` has the capacity for auto-completion as well.
+Bash has the capacity to provide typing suggestions for command names, file paths and other parts of commands via a feature called auto-completion.
 This will help you avoid a ridiculous number of typos.

 If you start typing something bash will complete as far as it can, then will wait for you to complete the path, command or file name.